 Science, technology, and design: A new framework in fundraising

-Is there anyone who doesn’t believe that our times—and the fundraising climate—haven’t shifted dramatically in the past year?
+Is there anyone who doesn’t believe that our times—and the new framework in fundraising—haven’t shifted dramatically in the past year?
 And the return to a new normal will be anything but normal?

 The good news: you don’t have to change anything to continue to secure philanthropic support from your donors and prospects.
 The bad news: your results will not reach the potential to transform your organization, solve a problem in your community, or get you recognition as a change master in the field of fundraising and development.

-We need to do more, much more, to address the multiple fatigues in our industry.
+We need to do more, much more, to address the multiple fatigues and changing framework in fundraising in our industry.

 Giving fatigue: Donors give, but they are tired of fundraising and fundraisers.

 Solicitation fatigue: Staff and volunteers are exhausted (bored) by the endless appeals.

 Attention fatigue: We simply cannot get anyone’s attention anymore.

 How often have you seen these three words as part of a comprehensive strategy for improving your fundraising results?
 Pay attention.
 I’ll make this easy on you—and for you.